 But considering the number of notifications most of us get, you're likely going to be turning off this feature until you're in a situation where you can't actively look at your phone.
-Having a podcast or music paused for 5 to 10 seconds so you can try to tap and speak to manage a message in my earbuds just isn't worth it to most people.
+Having a podcast or music paused for 5-10 seconds so you can try to tap and speak to manage a message in my earbuds just isn't worth it.
 With dozens of notifications coming in every hour, you're going to be spending a large amount of time managing things rather than concentrating on what you're actually listening to — the whole reason you have headphones on in the first place.

 Live voice translation

 The huge demo feature of the Pixel Buds was their ability to enable real-time voice translation.
 While it's certainly unique and an amazing feature demo, it doesn't really work like you think it would.